LyuboPetkov/Keeper/README.md

 **Keeper** is a versatile and user-friendly application designed to help manage and organize your personal notes efficiently.
-Keeper is built with a focus on simplicity and functionality.
+It is built with a focus on simplicity and functionality.

 ### Installation
 1. **Clone the repository**: